nobodyn0se/flutter_vehicles/README.md

 ### Checklist for pending items
 - [ ] Make the app network aware using connectivity listeners
 - [ ] Enhance pagination with higher modularity
+- [ ] Show snackbars for user feedback
 - [ ] Increase unit testing coverage
 - [ ] Write widget tests
 - [ ] Localize strings using the EasyLocalization package